KELLY, DAVID L.

 Kelly, David L. and Stephen F. Leroy, "Liquidity and Fire Sales," in Jon Faust, Athanasios Orphanides and David Reifschneider, eds., Models and Monetary Policy: Research in Tradition of Dale Henderson, Richard Porter, and Peter Tinsley, Board of Governors of the Federal Reserve System, pp. 249-270 (2005).

 Kelly, David L. and Douglas G. Steigerwald, "Private Information and High Frequency Stochastic Volatility," Studies in Non-Linear Dynamics and Econometrics, 8(1):1-28 (2004).
+Lead article.

 Kelly, David L. "On Environmental Kuznets Curves Arising From Stock Externalities," Journal of Economic Dynamics and Control, 27(8):1367-90 (2003).